-The optimisticly advised ‘three working day‘ processing time for my Indian Visa that was infact four working days and incorporated a weekend meant that our time in Islamabad started to drag.
-As sumptuous as the coffee and watching movies in bed was, I couldn’t help the cabin fever setting in.
+The optimistically advised “three working day“ processing time for my Indian Visa that was in fact four working days and incorporated a weekend meant that our time in Islamabad started to drag.
+As sumptuous as the coffee drinking and movie watching was, I couldn’t help the cabin fever setting in.
 I felt that I had stopped living in the present moment, days started to blur into one.
 Back home I find it uncomfortable to be killing time in one place, I always have to have a plan action or busy doing something productive to occupy my time.
-That said, despite being relieved to finally leave the comforts of our air conditioned ‘condo‘, with an aching lower back from our temporary hermit lifestyle, I did enjoy the time spent in Islamabad.
+That said, despite being relieved to finally leave the comforts of our air conditioned ‘condo‘ with an aching lower back from our temporary hermit lifestyle, I did enjoy the time spent in Islamabad.
 As midday and early afternoon in Islamabad was hot and humid, most sights were best enjoyed at dusk.
-We visited to the Faisal Mosque one evening, the 5th largest mosque by capacity in the world, we cycled to Rawal Lake and also strolled through Fatima Jinnah Park, which gave me a sense of walking through the gates of Jurrasic Park.
+We visited the Faisal Mosque one evening, the 5th largest mosque by capacity in the world, we cycled to Rawal Lake and also strolled through Fatima Jinnah Park, which gave me a sense of walking through the gates of Jurassic Park.
 Of course, I then couldn’t resist but to hum the tune aloud as we strolled up the main walkway.

-From the perspective of a tourist Islamabad felt relatively safe, though the ever present armed guards in all public areas were reminders of past violence, supermarkets guarded with pump action shotguns, ATMs by a semi automatic assault rifle, even The Coffee Bean and Tea Leaf hired armed security with a rifle, though atleast our bikes were safe.
+From the perspective of a tourist Islamabad felt relatively safe, though the ever present armed guards in all public areas were reminders of past violence.
+Supermarkets were guarded with pump action shotguns, ATMs by a semi-automatic assault rifle, even The Coffee Bean and Tea Leaf hired armed security with a rifle, though at least our bikes were safe.

-After the allotted processing time had passed for my Visa approval I cycled anxiously to the Indian High Commission in a hope that my Visa had been approved and to my relief, it was approved earlier that day and was awaiting collection, with a beaming smile, I pounded down the highway back to the hotel to find Jacob, I flashed my passport “Let’s get outta here“.
+After the allotted processing time had passed for my visa approval I cycled anxiously to the Indian High Commission in a hope that my visa had been approved and to my relief, it was approved earlier that day and was awaiting collection.
+With a beaming smile, I pounded down the highway back to the hotel to find Jacob, I flashed my passport “Let’s get outta here!”
 We made plans to catch a bus the next morning to Lahore.
 As as we departed Islamabad, I gazed longingly out of the window in contemplation, 69 days had passed since leaving Osh, Kyrgyzstan, I felt we had experienced so much in a relatively short amount of time but couldn’t help the feeling that recent days were passing with an ever increasing frequency.
-Perhaps this was just an irrational fear and I suspected that this was due to our sedate state of inactivity.
+Perhaps this was just an irrational fear and I suspected that this was also due to our sedate state of inactivity.
 We had brushed aside the rigours of the cycle touring lifestyle and in its place rewarded ourselves with a bounty of opulence.

 Although the roads in Lahore were atrocious, the food made up for it.
 Jacob and I had been confined to eating daal and mixed vegetable curry for the last seven weeks, the food streets of Lahore offered much more.
 We sampled puri, pakora, samosas and some form of aloo cake with a type of yoghurt sauce.
 Every meal we tasted was a delight, new sensations that revitalised our brain receptors.
 Unfortunately, we paid for it with a week of bowel trouble, suspected cause was the yoghurt.

-The next day, as typical tourists we explored the tight, twisting busy streets of the walled city where tuktuks and motor bikes rushed past blasting their horns, we visited the Badshahi Mosque and the Lahore Fort, both teeming with tourists and groups of school children.
-We later walked to the Wazir Khan Mosque thay was situated directly in the centre of a bustling, noisy market.
-Although not as grand as the Badshahi Mosque, it felt more religious.
-I sat at the back of the prayer hall admiring the intricate, floral paint work and quietly observing the rituals of men.
+The next day, as typical tourists, we explored the tight, twisting busy streets of the walled city where tuktuks and motor bikes rushed past blasting their horns.
+We visited the Badshahi Mosque and the Lahore Fort, both teeming with tourists and groups of school children.
+We later walked to the Wazir Khan Mosque that was situated directly in the centre of a bustling, noisy market.
+Although not as grand as the Badshahi Mosque, it felt much more sacred.
+I sat at the back of the prayer hall admiring the intricate, floral paint work and quietly observing the rituals of religious men.
 It was such a disparity to find a quaint, peaceful place of worship in an environment of such disorganised chaos.

-After a long day in our feet, we could resist jumping in the bag of a tuktuk to the high street where we enjoyed an iced coffee and to our amazement, found a Coffee Bean and Tea Leaf, we sank another pint of coffee.
+After a long day on our feet, we couldn’t resist jumping in the back of a tuktuk to the high street where we enjoyed an iced coffee and to our amazement, found a Coffee Bean and Tea Leaf where we sank yet another pint of coffee.
 That evening we made final preparations for the next leg of our journey, crossing into India and cycling to Kathmandu for Christmas.
 I felt slightly melancholic, I couldn’t quite put my finger on why.
 Perhaps it was leaving Pakistan, a country that had given us such a memorable experience, perhaps it was stepping into the unknown after two weeks of comforts or perhaps it was a little homesickness.
 My thoughts went out to my family and friends back home as I settled down in bed.